matthewpanizza/BoostedUnbrickFirmware/README.md

 Here lie the tales of exploring the B2XR hardware and software to get the Boosted Mini X ESC working

 ### Starting Out
 As mentioned in the [Introduction Section](#deep-dive) of the repository, I first started out trying to clear the RLOD error using [jonataubert's RLOD B2XR guide](https://github.com/jonataubert/RLOD_B2XR).
 This was after manually balancing the cells using a bench supply to get each cell within 50mV of the others.
 I didn't want to purchase the TC2030-IDC connector, so I soldered on a series of 28AWG solid core wires and fed those into a breadboard I had in a drawer.
 I didn't have an FT232-H adapter at the time to connect to the SPI flash onboard, so I connected up a Raspberry Pi to the memory.
-After loading up a fresh copy of Raspbian on the Pi, I was able to get flashrom installed and attempt to connect to the flash.
-Following Johnathan's method, I was able to get the RLOD cleared and the board into a rideable state.
+After loading up a fresh copy of Raspbian on the Pi, I got flashrom installed and attempted to connect to the flash.
+Following Johnathan's method, I cleared the RLOD and the board into a rideable state.
 My makeshift setup below:

 <img src="Pictures/RLODFixAttempt.jpg" width="50%">